RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #761, #762, #763, #764, #765, #766

+Breaking files down into their actual scopes, this took longer than it should, because I wanted to learn some `ramda` and ended up making a few mistakes.
+But I also added snapshot testing, and I will probably quickly add generated snapshot tests with `kd new` for now to start pushing more snapshot testing from day one.

 ## #759, #760

 Updated `travis` to properly add `busted` so lua tests are run on travis and the